nebrasd1/cabinetsofwisdom/content/Output/Writings/Epistemic Disclosure.md

 - **Source and Effort**: Quick Thought / Deep Thought / Personal Experience / Conversations / Casual Perusal (2nd/3rd sources) / Deep Research (1st sources)
 - **Certainty**: Known - Certain - Likely - Possible - Unlikely - Remote - Unknown
 - **Bias**: Anti-capitalist / I give the sub in power dynamics the benefit of the doubt
-- **Purpose**: Review / Rant / Discussion Topic / Daydreaming / Spitballing / Thought Experiment / Worldbuilding / Today I Learned / Public Bookmark
+- **Purpose**: Review / Rant / Discussion / Daydreaming / Spitballing / Thought Experiment / Worldbuilding / Today I Learned / Public Bookmark

 # Research
 **Epistemic disclosures** are statements that provide context and transparency about how someone came to know something.
 They go beyond simply stating a fact and instead reveal the reasoning, evidence, and level of confidence behind a claim.
 Imagine them like nutritional labels for information, helping you assess the quality and reliability of what you're consuming.